Probate Litigation Attorney in Pasadena

 Probate disputes are becoming more common as hundreds of billions of dollars of wealth are being transferred between generations.
 With so much money at stake, and given the emotional nature of any dispute involving family members, beneficiaries, and trustees, it is more important than ever to work with experienced probate litigation lawyers.

-For more than 25 years, KJMLAW Partners has represented clients in a wide range of California probate disputes.
+For more than 25 years, KJMLAW Partners’ probate litigation attorneys have represented clients in a wide range of California probate disputes.

 Cases Involving the Existence of a Will